mirage/mirage-www/tmpl/blog/xen-events.md

-Note that all Mirage guests are single vCPU and therefore we can simplify things by relying on the (single) per-vCPU evtchn_upcall_mask rather than the fine-grained evtchn_mask (normally a multi-vCPU guest would use the evtchn_upcall_mask to control reentrant executation and the evtchn_mask to coalesce event wakeups).
+Note that all Mirage guests are single vCPU and therefore we can simplify things by relying on the (single) per-vCPU evtchn_upcall_mask rather than the fine-grained evtchn_mask (normally a multi-vCPU guest would use the evtchn_upcall_mask to control reentrant execution and the evtchn_mask to coalesce event wakeups).

 Note the shared info page is shared between the domain and the hypervisor without any locks, so an architecture-specific protocol must be used to access